KatherineMichel/digital-commonplace/README.md

 <!--
 https://www.coursera.org/learn/the-science-of-well-being | The Science of Well-Being | Coursera

-https://twitter.com/justinkan/status/1112520984316133377 | Justin Kan on Twitter: "You can control so much of your state of mind just by breathing" https://en.wikipedia.org/wiki/Pranayama | Pranayama - Wikipedia
+https://en.wikipedia.org/wiki/Pranayama | Pranayama - Wikipedia

 https://tim.blog/2017/09/26/tools-and-tips-better-sleep/ | Tools and Tips for Better Sleep | The Blog of Author Tim Ferriss